1958: The Dick Clark Show premiered on ABC, with guests Pat Boone, Connie Francis and Jerry Lee Lewis.

 1969: Diana Ross and the Supremes Join the Temptations was the #1 album in the U.K.

-1969: Sly & the Family Stone hit #1 for the first time with "Everyday People", knocking off the great song "Crimson and Clover" from Tommy James & the Shondells.
+1969: Sly & the Family Stone hit #1 for the first time with "Everyday People", knocking off the great song "Crimson And Clover" from Tommy James & the Shondells.
 "Touch Me" by the Doors was third, just ahead of "Build Me Up Buttercup" from the Foundations and "Worst That Could Happen" by Brooklyn Bridge.
-The rest of the Top 10: Tyrone Davis and "Can I Change My Mind", the Turtles jumped from 14 to 7 with 'You Showed Me", Marvin Gaye's former #1 "I Heard It Through the Grapevine", "Hang 'Em High" from the movie of the same name by Booker T. & the MG's and Diana Ross & the Supremes & the Temptations had #10--"I'm Gonna' Make You Love Me".
+The rest of the Top 10: Tyrone Davis and "Can I Change My Mind", the Turtles jumped from 14 to 7 with 'You Showed Me", Marvin Gaye's former #1 "I Heard It Through The Grapevine", "Hang 'Em High" from the movie of the same name by Booker T. & the MG's and Diana Ross & the Supremes & the Temptations had #10--"I'm Gonna' Make You Love Me".

 1969: For the third week, Tyrone Davis had the #1 R&B song--"Can I Change My Mind".